raml-org/raml-spec/versions/raml-10/raml-10.md

 * application/yaml
 * application/x-yaml

-or a .raml or .yml or .yaml extension, RAML parsers MUST parse the content the file as RAML content and append the parsed structures to the RAML document's node.
-Otherwise, the contents of the file will be included as a scalar.
+Otherwise, if RAML parsers fail to parse the content and append structures, the contents of the file are included as a scalar.

-To simplify RAML definitions, and because the included files parsing context is not shared between the included file and its parent, an included file SHALL NOT use a YAML reference to an anchor in a separate file.
+Because the parsing context of the included files is not shared between the included file and its parent, an included file SHALL NOT use a YAML reference to an anchor in a separate file.
 Likewise, a reference made from a parent file SHALL NOT reference a structure anchor defined in an included file.
+These rules simplify RAML definitions.

 In the example below, the API root document includes two files from the patterns folder, one containing resource type declarations and the other containing trait declarations.